jam860/Theater-Database/README.md

-# MovieDatabase
+# Theater-Database
-All implementations for the database (tables, stored procedures and views/queries) will be located in "Movie Database Implementation".
+All implementations for the database (tables, stored procedures and views/queries) will be located in "Theater Database Implementation".
 ERD can be found under "Movie Database ERD".